 “Data Manager makes onboarding new datasets to pinot a breeze by automating schema inference and index creation.” - Santhi Kollipara, Engineering Manager, Pluto TV As mentioned in this blog, Data Manager provides:

-- Data Modelling: allowing users to iterate on the schema and preview the Pinot table
+Data Modeling: allowing users to iterate on the schema and preview the Pinot table

 We continue to improve this tool and we plan on adding the following things in the near future: